34 Beautiful Native Plants for Texas Gardens

 hardiness-zones hardiness zones 5 to 11

 Greenthread is a short-lived perennial wildflower, or it can easily be grown almost anywhere as an annual.
-It is native to the south-central United States where it can be found growing in open fields and disturbed areas, with full sun and dry, gritty soil.
+It is native to the south-central United States, where it grows in open fields and disturbed areas with full sun and dry, gritty soil.

 Greenthread has very thin, feathery foliage that is attractive and contrasts nicely with other leafier plants.
 The flowers bloom from spring into fall and are showy and bright yellow with prominent dark centers.
-The flowers attract pollinators and are resistant to deer.
+The flowers attract pollinators, and deer leave them alone.

 Gregg’s Mistflower